Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/3_Service_Level_Requirements.md

 Please see the Carequality FHIR Implementation Guide for downtime requirements.

-Implementers should store outgoing notifications and distribute them when the planned or unplanned downtime has ended.
+Notification Generators should store outgoing notifications and distribute them when their planned or unplanned downtime has ended.